 Kinesis Yield on digitalised gold and silver

-Moreover, a yield on gold and silver, which can be earned by holding, sending or trading, incentivises spending and defeats Gresham’s Law as a consequence.
+Moreover, a yield on gold and silver, which can be earned by holding, sending, or trading, incentivizes spending and defeats the impact of Gresham’s Law.

 As with any investment, it’s important to look toward the prospects and developments of gold-backed crypto.
 Throughout history, investors have treasured gold as a safe haven asset.

 As global uncertainties continue and the market remains volatile, it’s expected that the demand for gold-backed crypto will increase.

 This is, in part, due to greater accessibility.
 People from all over the world can invest in gold without the need for physical ownership in their specific location.